oerc0122/MDANSE/Doc/pages/dynamics.rst

 [Ref10]_ (see the section :ref:`appendix-fca`).
 Its width in the time domain is :math:`{\sigma_{t} = \alpha}\text{/}T`
 , where :math:`T` is the length of the correlation function.
-We remark that the diffusion constant obtained from *DOS* is biased due to the spectral smoothing procedure since the *VACF* is weighted by this window Gaussian function.
+We remark that the diffusion constant obtained from this *DOS* is biased due to the spectral smoothing procedure since the *VACF* is weighted by this window Gaussian function.

 *MDANSE* computes the density of states starting from atomic velocities.
 In the case that velocities are not available, the velocities will be computed by numerical differentiation of the coordinate trajectories